NICHD-BSPC/intro-rnaseq-hpc/lessons/05_qc_running_fastqc_interactively.md

 | `module unload modulename/version` |                             Unload a specific module                              |
 |           `module purge`           |                             Unload all loaded modules                             |

+: Finding Information about

 ### **Running FASTQC**

-Now, let's create a directory to store the output of FastQC:
+Now, let's create a directory to store the output of FastQC inside of the `results` directory you set up last week:

 ``` bash
 $ mkdir results/fastqc